Jobs (Basic): Create & Apply Templates

 4. Continue creating the job by clicking Add on the bottom left.

 The default job template is the one that is automatically applied to all jobs that are created inside a pipeline.
-To set the default job template, click on the pipeline name inside the Pipelines section either from Settings or Workflow
+To set the default job template, click on the pipeline name inside the Pipelines page either from Templates or Workflow sections.

 Once the default job template is chosen, it’s automatically applied...